 For truckers weighing factoring vs. trucking loans, factoring is the smarter choice for businesses needing immediate cash without long-term debt.

-Why Factoring Is a Better Fit for Small and Owner-Operator Fleets
+Why Factoring is a Better Fit for Small and Owner-Operator Fleets

 For smaller trucking companies, cash flow can mean the difference between growth and stagnation.
 Factoring allows small fleets to: